From Brazil nuts to almonds, from cashews to pecans, tree nuts bestow a tasty and nutritionally rich bounty.

 Pistachios: Pistachios are high in vitamin E and are a rich source of phytosterols.

-Walnuts: Walnuts contain heart-friendly omega-3 fatty acids, which are important in relation to high blood pressure, heart health, and for improving the cholesterol profile for people with type II diabetes.
+Walnuts: Walnuts contain heart-friendly omega-3 fatty acids, which are important in relation to high blood pressure, heart health, and improving the cholesterol profile for people with type II diabetes.

 Nut trees offer a tempting variety of edible nuts.
 The nutrient content of tree nuts makes them a good dietary choice, while their potential in relation to disease reduction shows promise.